MarcoTrambusti/KMeansCUDA/README.md

 ### Sequential K-Means
 The sequential algorithm is divided into two main parts: assignment to clusters and updating of centroids.
 These steps are repeated for the specified number of iterations.
 ### Parallelization
-Parallelization was implemented using OpenMP.
+Parallelization was implemented using CUDA.
 Parallelised steps include:
 - Cluster assignment: Calculation of the distance between points and centroids distributed over several threads.
 - Updating centroids: Parallel calculation of new centroid coordinates.